Country of Origin: United States

 The Alaskan Klee Kai will shed continuously year-round with two heavier seasonal shedding sessions.
 Most of the time, you can brush this dog’s coat weekly or a few times a week, but you may want to increase to daily brushing during seasonal sheddings.

-In addition to brushing your dog’s coat, there are other grooming tasks to keep your dog happy and healthy.
+In addition to brushing your dog’s coat, there are other grooming tasks to keep your Alaskan Klee Kai happy and healthy.
 Dental care, nail trimming, and ear care are all part and parcel of good grooming.
-Proper dental care for dogs includes brushing your dog’s teeth regularly or using an enzyme toothpaste to prevent the tartar buildup that causes dental disease.
+Proper dental care for dogs includes brushing your dog’s teeth or using an enzyme toothpaste every day to prevent the tartar buildup that causes dental disease.

-You should cut your dog’s nails on a monthly basis or more often as needed.
+You should cut your dog’s nails once or twice monthly or more often as needed.
 You should also regularly check your dog’s ears and carefully clean your dog’s ears as needed.
 It’s helpful to get your puppy used to having their mouth, paws, and ears handled early as it makes grooming much easier as they grow.

-“Klee Kai” was derived from an Inuit term that means “small dog”.
+“Klee Kai” was derived from an Alaskan Athabaskan term that means “small dog”.